allevo/seqflow-js/packages/website/src/pages/GetStarted_4configuration.md

 Our application fully works now.
-But we can improve it putting the hard-coded URL in configuration.
+But we can improve it by putting the hard-coded URL in configuration.
 Let's do that.

 ## Application configuration